-- 4.01.1 Monitoring and improving access to behavioral health services is necessary to ensure Enrollees are receiving appropriate and timely behavioral health services. - 4.01.2 For Covered California to evaluate how the Contractor tracks access to behavioral health services and the strategies the Contractor implements to improve access to behavioral health services for Enrollees, the Contractor must submit annually its National Committee for Quality Assurance (NCQA) Health Plan Accreditation Network Management reports for the elements related to its behavioral health provider network.
-Specifically, the Contractor must provide reports for: - 1) Network Standard 1, Element A: Cultural Needs and Preferences - 2) Network Standard 1, Element D: Practitioners Providing Behavioral Healthcare; - 3) Network Standard 2, Element B: Access to Behavioral Healthcare; and - 4) Network Standard 3, Element C: Opportunities to Improve Access to Behavioral Healthcare Services.
+- 4.01.1 Monitoring and improving access to behavioral health services is necessary to ensure Enrollees are receiving appropriate and timely behavioral health services. - 4.01.2 For Covered California to monitor evaluate how the Contractor tracks access to behavioral health services and the strategies the Contractor implements to improve access to behavioral health services for Enrollees, the Contractor must submit annually its National Committee for Quality Assurance (NCQA) Health Plan Accreditation Network Management reports for the elements related to its behavioral health provider network.
+Specifically, the Contractor must provide reports for: - 1) Network Standard 1, Element A: Cultural Needs and Preferences - 2) Network Standard 1, Element D: Practitioners Providing Behavioral Healthcare; - 3) Network Standard 2, Element B: Access to Behavioral Healthcare; and - Network Standard 3, Element C: Opportunities to Improve Access to Behavioral Healthcare Services.

-Alternatively, the Contractor must submit a separate report for its Covered California population that addresses each of the NCQA Network Management standards for behavioral health.
+If the Contractor is not accredited by NCQAAlternatively, the Contractor must submit a separate report for its Covered California population that addresses each of the NCQA Network Management standards for behavioral health.
 These reports can be from the Contractor's accrediting body, either URAC or the Accreditation Association for Ambulatory Health Care (AAAHC), or supplemental reports that include a description of the Contractor's behavioral health provider network, how cultural, ethnic, racial and linguistic needs of Enrollees are met, access standards, the methodology for monitoring access to behavioral health appointments, and at least one intervention to improve access to behavioral health services and the effectiveness of this intervention.
-When submitting its reports to Covered California, the Contractor shall clearly designate any information it deems confidential, trade secret, or proprietary information as such.

 4.01.3 The Contractor must engage with Covered California to review its depression treatment penetration rate and its behavioral health service utilization rate, which will be calculated by Covered California using Health Evidence Initiative (HEI) data to further understand Enrollees' access to behavioral health services within the Contractor's network.
-Penetration rate is determined by dividing the number of members who receive a behavioral health service by the expected prevalence rate of behavioral health needs within a state or region, multiplied by 100 to report as a percent.
+Penetration rate is determined by dividing the number of members who receive a behavioral health service by the expected prevalence rate of behavioral health needs within a state or region, multiplied by 100 to report asach a percent.